fairinternal/composable-llm/README.md

     - performance without cot
     - performance with only one head
     - performance for varying emb_dim and seq_len.

+- Clean the codebase to send it to NeurIPS.

 Longer term implementation TODO:
 - Good logging and referential for experiments (maybe wandb).